YBoran24/CryptoTracker/VERCEL_DEPLOYMENT.md

    - Ensure your backend CORS configuration allows requests from your Vercel domain
    - Check that the FRONTEND_URL environment variable is set correctly in your backend

-4. **Build Errors**
+4. **Build Errors with Dynamic Routes**
-   - If you encounter build errors locally, don't worry - Vercel will handle the build process correctly
-   - The local build errors are often due to version mismatches between local and Vercel environments
-   - Vercel automatically manages dependencies and versions during deployment
+   - If you encounter errors like "Cannot read properties of undefined", it's usually because dynamic routes ([id].tsx) are trying to access properties of undefined objects during static generation
+   - Make sure to add proper null/undefined checks in your components
+   - Use fallback values in getStaticProps for dynamic routes
+   - Set fallback: 'blocking' in getStaticPaths for better handling of non-pre-rendered paths

 ### Checking Deployment Status